drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 Stratis platform is a programmable blockchain platform which allows anyone to provision a full node which can interact with either the Bitcoin or the Stratis network.
 Stratis is based off of NBitcoin, which I mentioned earlier, and so it supports the Bitcoin network, though that is not what we're going to focus on.

-We're going to focus on the Stratis network, which utilises the STRAT token and runs off of a different consensus than Bitcoin.
-Stratis Group is a company based in London, which is partnered with Azure and offers a BaaS (Blockchain as a Service) solution, allowing you to provision a virtual machine running a full node on Azure cloud.
-The STRAT token is a utility token, with its utilities being to secure sidechains, use with smart contracts (via a proxy token) and for ICO (Initial Coin Offering) contribution.
+We're going to focus on the Stratis network, which utilises the STRAX token and runs off of a separate consensus to Bitcoin.
+Stratis Group is a company based in London, which offers a BaaS (Blockchain as a Service) solution, allowing you to provision a virtual machine running a full node on Azure cloud.
+The STRAX token is a utility token, with its utilities being to secure sidechains, use with smart contracts (via a proxy token) and for ICO (Initial Coin Offering) contribution.

 Due to Stratis still being somewhat in the experimental phase, the technical information provided further on could change rather rapidly.